papablack/rws-client/README.md

 ## Component Initialization

 In `application/_initComponents.ts`, you initialize the custom components used in your application.
 If components added in here will include other components they dont need to be listed here.
 A component imported in this mode needs to be imported once.

+**This should be conditioned not to execute imported code when using parted mode.**

 ### Default component structure